abinit/abinit/doc/tutorial/eph4zpr.md

     performing the same computation with, let's say, 50 bands.

     Note however that the cost of the Sternheimer method quickly increases with [[nband]] due to the orthogonalization process.
-This means that a ZPR calculation with 300 bands **without** the Sternheimer method is much faster than the same computation done with [[eph_stern]] 1.
+This means that a ZPR calculation with 300 bands (occ + empty) **without** the Sternheimer method is much faster than the same computation done with [[eph_stern]] 1.
     As a matter of fact, one uses the Sternheimer method so that we don't need 300 bands to convergence the results.